moliver28/research-handbook/content/handbook/leadership/underperformance.md

 ## Written Performance Letters and Performance Improvement Plans

 In some cases, a Written Performance Letter or Performance Improvement Plan may be considered as an option for performance remediation (and could be a requirement depending on local legislation).
-Managers should work with Team Member Relations to understand the statutory requirements of each location.
+Managers should work with Team Member Relations to understand the use of these tools and any statutory requirements based on the location.

 ### Compensation Impact